 Rather than concentrate on what makes the shoes better, the brand has zero-ed in on what makes the wearer feel better.
 In other words, as best practice has effectively closed any noticeable gaps in competing products, the cues for differentiation have also changed.
 Today, as Cindy Barnes points out, it’s about helping the customer to feel differently.
 And the drivers for that come from being able to read the patterns in the big data and to transform them into very human ideas that people wish to make their own.
 Prime is a sophisticated product, but it talks to an elemental human need: the wish to save time.

-Why a differentiation strategy (in a new form) is important
+Why broad differentiation strategy (in a new form) is important

 I think there are important take-outs from all of these viewpoints: